Grow an acorn in brief

 Try squishing a few that float between your fingers.
 If they are firm and look healthy, plant them anyway.
 You could cut some in half to see what they look like inside – watch your fingers!
 Any signs of insect damage, bruising or rot will probably cause them to fail.

-You can store acorns in thin layers or hessian bags indoors for a week or two.
-They must be kept cool.
+Store acorns in thin layers or in hessian bags indoors for a week or two.
+They must be kept cool and out of the sun.
+A fridge is ideal.

-Long-term storage of acorns is possible, but a bit tricky.
+Long-term storage of acorns is possible, but tricky and rarely done.
 They need to be dried (but not too much or you’ll kill them) and kept in a fridge.
-Acorns are ‘recalcitrant’ seeds, meaning they can’t be dried below a certain point.
+Acorns are recalcitrant seeds, meaning they can’t be dried below a certain moisture content.

 Pretreatment?
 No need.